jimmy-mll/DependencyInjection.SourceGenerators/SECURITY.md

 ## Supported Versions

-This section outlines which versions of Nexus are currently supported with security updates.
+This section outlines which versions of Microsoft.Extensions.DependencyInjection.SourceGenerators are currently supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |